More about AWS High Availability

-In this article we are going to review these approaches to AWS high availability and use cases for single and multi Availability Zones, and Placement Groups.
+In this article we are going to review these AWS high availability best practices and use cases for single and multi Availability Zones, and Placement Groups.
 We’ll also look at the added benefits that Cloud Volumes ONTAP HA can bring as a solution at the storage level.

 Amazon has all of the hardware data center resources which support their services spread over geographically isolated areas called AWS regions.
 There are AWS regions in North America, Europe, Asia, and South America, with more regions being implemented soon.
 Each one of these regions is independent and isolated from the others.
 Resources are not replicated from one region to the other unless you specify that preference, which comes at an additional charge.
 This, of course, achieves fault tolerance and stability as, in the event that a whole region fails, it wouldn’t affect the services provided by another region.